29ki/29k/CONTRIBUTING.md

 - [Help wanted issues][help-wanted] - issues which should need a bit more involvement than `beginner` issues.

 Either type of issues you get involved in, it is with great joy that get this oppotunity to get to know you and co-create with you!

+## Styleguides

+### Git Commit Messages

+- Use the present tense ("Add feature" not "Added feature")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Limit the first line to 72 characters or less
+- Reference issues and pull requests liberally after the first line
+- When only changing documentation, include `[ci skip]` in the commit title